Berkman/Jackson Fellows in Urban Health

 Berkman/Jackson Fellows in Urban Health is named for former CSU President Ronald Berkman, Ph.D. and founding Community Advisory Board President (and former Co-Director) Edgar B. Jackson, Jr., M.D.
 This program is a diversity initiative for underrepresented minorities OR first generation students from Cleveland/inner-ring suburbs whose path toward admission to medical school may be nontraditional, including students who need additional academic support or are making a career change.
 We are particularly looking for students from Northeast Ohio who intend to return to the area to practice medicine.
 This program allows students to become more competitive and successful in the medical school admissions environment.
 Through coursework support, MCAT assistance and a two-year urban health curriculum, students invited to this program have the added support, experience and mentorship needed to be more attractive to many medical school’s admission committees.

-To be qualified for the program, you should be from one of our target populations (African American, Hispanic Latino OR 1st generation college student and from Cleveland/inner-ring suburbs), have a GPA of near 3.0 or higher, and earned at least 60 credit hours including general biology (200/202 with labs) and general chemistry (261/262 with labs) by the time you plan to begin our program (you CAN apply while taking these courses, but they should be complete BEFORE entering the program).
-Post-Baccalaureate students must additionally have a college degree and apply to Cleveland State and be accepted.
+To be qualified for the program, you should be from one of our target populations (African American, Hispanic Latino or first generation college student and from Cleveland/inner-ring suburbs), have a GPA of near 3.0 or higher, and earned at least 60 credit hours including general biology (200/202 with labs) and general chemistry (261/262 with labs) by the time you plan to begin our program (you CAN apply while taking these courses, but they should be complete BEFORE entering the program).
+Post-baccalaureate students must additionally have a college degree and apply to Cleveland State and be accepted.